AlgoLab/galig/docs/documentation.md

 We will now specify in more detail the three steps of ASGAL pipeline.

 #### Step 1 - Splice-Aware Aligner

-To build the splicing graph and align the input sample to it, run the following command:
+To build the splicing graph of the input gene and to align the input sample to it, run the following command:
 ```bash
 ./bin/SpliceAwareAligner -g [reference] -a [annotation] -s [sample] -o output.mem
 ```

-In this way, the alignments to the splicing graph are computed and stored in _output.mem_ file.
+In this way, the alignments to the splicing graph are computed and stored in the _output.mem_ file.

 #### Step 2 (optional) - SAM Formatter
 The file obtained in the previous step can be converted into a